Biden tells Puerto Ricans he's 'committed to this island'

 Some people in Puerto Rico wondered whether Biden’s visit would change anything as they recalled how President Donald Trump visited after Hurricane Maria hit as a more powerful Category 4 storm in 2017, and tossed rolls of paper towels into a crowd in a display that riled many.

-“We know that there may have been some issues in the previous administration,” Criswell said Monday.
+“We know that there may have been some issues in the previous administration,” said Deanne Criswell, the Federal Emergency Management Agency administrator who joined Biden on his trip.
 “We are laser-focused on giving them the support they need.”

 Criswell, who said FEMA personnel were sent to the island before the storm and will remain there to help with recovery, visited Puerto Rico shortly after Fiona struck.